What would the world look like if everyone was guaranteed a basic income?

 “Try not to get a job.
 Try to leave yourself in a position where you do the things you want to do with your time and where you take maximum advantage of wherever your possibilities are.”Brian Eno

 Of course, not everyone can afford to remain jobless; the harsh reality is that work pays the bills and keeps us alive.
-But as more jobs get outsourced to robots and artificial intelligence, humans will need new ways to think about their responsibility.
+But as more jobs get outsourced to robots and artificial intelligence, humans will need to renew their purpose.

 What will we do when there’s no work to be done?